Shifter | Chapter 3 – Precognition

 Both the SAC and I look around frantically.
 All of us saw someone, but now the hallway is completely empty.
 Did the attacker just...disappear?
 I'm in front, so I have a clear view of my team.
 But I see nothing.
 They see nothing.

-I stand ready, searching every shadow every hint of movement.
+I stand ready, searching every shadow, every hint of movement.
 The prey sensation is still strong.
 I can't pinpoint it.
 I feel like I'm searching for something that isn't there until—

 “Behind!”
 I cry, and I raise my gun toward a man in a black jumpsuit behind the two rear agents.
-He grabs one agent's chin and yanks downward, throwing him to the ground with such force I hear his neck snap.
+He grabs one agent's chin from behind and yanks downward, throwing him to the ground with such force I hear his neck snap.
 I pull the trigger, but the assailant vanishes.
 The bullet misses.

 “What the—!”